 Many of the steps you can take will help pollinators as a whole, as well as the bees.

-We need our bees, and putting a stop to bee decline is in everyone's best interests, and it's everybody's job to do their bit, however small.
-Having compaigned for several years, I have noticed how awareness has increased greatly, and people are generally trying to do their bit to help bees by including bee-freindly plants int heir gardens.
+We need our bees, and putting a stop to bee decline is in everyone's best interests, and everyone really can do at least something.
+Having compaigned for several years, I have noticed how awareness has increased greatly, and people are generally trying to help bees by including bee-friendly plants in their gardens, or in pots or hanging baskets by the front door.
+So......

 You CAN make a difference - and collectively we make a BIG difference!